hyperledger/iroha-2-docs/src/api/config/glossary.md

 This page contains explanations of some types and topics shared across multiple configuration parameters.

-## Actor Channel Capacity

-TODO Explain what does it mean

 ## Numeric Types

 Explain the limitations of different numeric types, like `u8` and `u64`.